Big White Ski Resort: Master Plan

 As of 2023, the Big White Master Plan proposes more than a dozen additional lifts, again doubling the skiable terrain.

 Services

 Activities

-Activities include the Mega Snow Coaster, which was once the largest tubing park in North America, snowmobile tours, Kids snowmobile rides, sleigh riding, dog sleds, snowshoeing through Big White's beautiful trails, and ice skating on the Olympic-sized outdoor rink with a scenic view.
+Activities include: the Mega Snow Coaster (Once the largest tubing park in North America), snowmobile tours, Kids snowmobile rides, sleigh riding, dog sleds, snowshoeing through Big White's trails, and ice skating on the Olympic-sized outdoor rink.
 Big White also has an 60 ft ice climbing wall, catered to all ages and climbing levels.
-There is the Sno-Limo, a sort of a cross between a dog sled and a lazy-boy chair on skis, which is for anyone who does not ski or snowboard to still be on the hill with everyone else.
+There is the Sno-Limo, which is mean to be a cross between a dog sled and a lazy-boy chair on skis.

 A new summer hiking trail opened at Big White on July 19, 2014.

 Big White also has Snow Adventure ski and snowboard improvement courses hosted by Snow Adventure in collaboration with the Big White Ski and Board School.
 There are various courses available including learn-to-ride courses, off-piste specific courses, a 3-week master-the-mountain course as well as ladies' and men's improvement weeks.